-- 7.1.1.
-Data are collected to meet the following needs: - To provide national data on GPs' direct access to tests, as well as tests requested via other referral sources. - To provide more detailed national data than is otherwise available on test type (modality), body site of test and patient demographics - To enable analysis of demographic and geographic access to diagnostic imaging tests - To enable analysis of turnaround times for tests, in particular, test to report times which are not reported elsewhere. - To enable better analysis of cancer pathways by linking Cancer Registry data to diagnostic imaging test data for cancer patients - To allow the Health Protection Agency (HPA) to calculate more accurate estimates of the distribution of individual radiation dose estimates from medical exposures - To inform work on development of accurate tariffs for all diagnostic imaging tests - To replace the annual KH12 dataset - To link to other health data sets to examine patient pathways from symptoms to treatment. - 7.1.2.
+- To provide more detailed national data than is otherwise available on test type (modality), body site of test and patient demographics - To enable analysis of demographic and geographic access to diagnostic imaging tests - To enable analysis of turnaround times for tests, in particular, test to report times which are not reported elsewhere. - To enable better analysis of cancer pathways by linking Cancer Registry data to diagnostic imaging test data for cancer patients - To allow the Health Protection Agency (HPA) to calculate more accurate estimates of the distribution of individual radiation dose estimates from medical exposures - To inform work on development of accurate tariffs for all diagnostic imaging tests - To replace the annual KH12 dataset - To link to other health data sets to examine patient pathways from symptoms to treatment. - 7.1.2.
 However, there are limitations to how the data can be used.
-For example, users should exercise caution when considering time series since: - At a national level, there are variations in coverage from month to month - At a provider level there are some instances of high levels of variation from month to month which are unlikely to reflect genuine changes in activity - 7.1.3.
+For example, users should exercise caution when considering time series since: - At a national level, there are variations in coverage from month to month - At a provider level there are some instances of high levels of variation from month to month which are unlikely to reflect genuine changes in activity. - 7.1.3.
 Additionally, due to scope and definitional requirements the data are not directly comparable with 'Diagnostic Test Waiting Time Statistics'. - 7.1.4.
 Due to data quality issues discussed in this report the statistics published should not be used for performance monitoring at this time.
 However, it is intended that in the future these statistics will be appropriate for this use.